 I started using a Mooncup five months ago and have never looked back!
 Its reliability and comfort has made my period far less of an inconvenience.
 So, if you’re curious about the menstrual cup, I’ve put together some pros and cons:

 1) Save that dollar!
 As a student, this is my favourite perk of the menstrual cup.
-The Mooncup retails at around £20, which is initially more expensive than tampons and pads… but remember, this little guy lasts years so you’re actually saving a fortune!
+I use a Mooncup, which retails at around £20, so is initially more expensive than tampons and pads… but remember, this little guy lasts years so you’re actually saving a fortune!

 2) The environment will appreciate it.
 You aren’t constantly flushing and throwing out packaging with a menstrual cup, helping our world just that little bit more.